-This year's cool spring suggests harvest is going to be later this year than last, since early season photosynthesis and carbon fixation is not optimized under cool temperatures.
-Comparison of the degree day accumulation for 2018 between March 10 and June 20 to the 30-year average suggests that 2018 is only $84D^0$ ahead of the average.
-Last year was $180D^0$ ahead of the average, and 2014, a very early maturing year, was $300D^0$ ahead.
+Like 2018, this year's cool spring suggests harvest is going to be later than "normal", since early season photosynthesis and carbon fixation is not optimized under cool temperatures.
+Comparison of the degree day accumulation (using a 40° F minimum threshold, and no upper) for 2019 between March 10 and June 20 to the 30-year average suggests that 2019 is 96D° ahead of the historical average.
+Last year, we were 84D° ahead.
+In 2017, we were ahead 180D°, and in 2014, a very early maturing year, we were 300D° ahead.
 The best way to assess the effect of spring weather on crop development is by monitoring the completion of shell hardening, and the beginning of kernel fill.
 It would stand to reason that late blooming flowers would be slower to complete both of these important crop development indices than flowers that bloomed early.
 Noting the date of shell hardening and kernel fill annually provides a reference for comparing previous years, whose harvest date is known.
 It also tells you when your nitrogen, potassium and water need to be optimized to avoid reductions in kernel growth rate and increased nonsplit nuts.
+My 2019 shell hardening estimate is June 15, about seven days behind "normal" years.

 To assess kernel filling, randomly collect 10 ENTIRE clusters from a selected area of the orchard in a five gallon bucket, making sure that they represent fruit borne from each of the four tree quadrants (north, south, east, and west).
 Find a comfortable, shady area to work, because you are going to be there for 45 minutes.
 Strip the nuts off the rachises, and then place the nuts in a container you can easily access.
 With a pair of hand shears, cut EVERY nut in half.
 Those preferring to cut them horizontally should hold the base of the nut while they remove the upper, tapered tip.
 I prefer to cut the nuts lengthwise, because it makes viewing the developing green embryo at the tip of the faniculus easier.
 However, cutting lengthwise must be done with greater care to avoid catching the flesh of your index finger in the shears (a bloody mess!).
-Rate the cut nuts for percent of complete kernel fill, and then place them under one of five categories labeled 0 to 5 (0=no fill, 5=completely filled) written on a piece of cardboard, or large coffee cups.
+Rate the cut nuts for percent of complete kernel fill, and then place them in one of five categories labeled 0 to 5 (0=no fill, 5=completely filled) written on a piece of cardboard, or large coffee cups.
 When you are finished cutting all the nuts, count the number in each category, and do the basic math to determine the percentages of each.
 WRITE DOWN the results!
 Performing this task at least every two weeks will tell you a great deal about what to expect at harvest relative to maturity and crop load.
 It will also tell you if the large bugs are having lunch at your expense by the presence of misshaped kernels or tiny dark spots in the kernel or on the funiculus.
 If the kernel appears to be drying up, look around the base of the nut, which is much softer and easier for the insects to probe.